When is His Dark Materials on TV? Everything you need to know about the BBC’s Philip Pullman drama

 We even have this…

-This autumn, one woman will change worlds. #HisDarkMaterials, coming quickly to @BBCOne and @BBCiPlayer. pic.twitter.com/9au7UM3VKZ
+This autumn, one lady will change worlds. #HisDarkMaterials, coming quickly to @BBCOne and @BBCiPlayer. pic.twitter.com/9au7UM3VKZ

 — BBC iPlayer (@BBCiPlayer) August 26, 2019